 We are a professional, full time business fully insured and accredited.

 It’s so important to us to rely entirely on an ethical, knowledge based, kind and calm approach of work with dogs.
 All our accreditation bodies all advocate kind, motivational methods and require ongoing professional development.

 Good effective dog training and relationship building does NOT need loud or stern voices, big hand signals, pushing around, punishment, fear, harsh physical or mental treatment or equipment.
 We will never use or teach such methods nor allow them to be used in any session.

 We frequently meet families who are upset and frustrated, sometimes angry with or scared of their puppy or dog.
 It’s a joy to be able to coach them through to reaching a mutually loving and rewarding relationship between family and dog using only calm and kind methods.
 There is no magic wand, but with time, thought and effort, changes can be made!

 If you would like to make contact to find out more about what we do and how we work, please call to chat.
 A chat doesn’t commit you to anything!

-Annette Bowcott is a member of the Association of Pet Dog Trainers (number 00840), the Animal Behaviour and Training Council, and a Tellington TTouch practitioner.
+Annette Bowcott is a member of the Association of Pet Dog Trainers (number 00840), a Animal Behaviour and Training Council Registered Animal Training Instructor, and a Tellington TTouch practitioner.